ethereum/remix-ide/docs/FAQ.md

 `Ctrl+Shift+S`: Compiles a Solidity file and runs a script when the script is displayed in the editor.<br>(go [here](running_js_scripts.html#compile-a-contract-and-run-a-script-on-the-fly) more info about this functionality)

-There is also a list of the shortcuts in the terminal when Remix loads.

 ### Solidity compiler

 **Q:** Error: compiler might be in a non-sane state